audoeyop/akans-notebook/modules/networking/dhcp.md

 - The client installs the BOOTP network protocol using TCP / IP Intervention on its computer system to ensure compatibility with all network protocols when connected to this network.

 - The BOOTP network administrator then sends a message that contains a valid unicast address.
 This unicast address is then forwarded to the BOOTP client by the master server.

+# Static Routing

+Static routing is a form of routing that occurs when a router uses a manually-configured routing entry, rather than information from dynamic routing traffic.[1]
+In many cases, static routes are manually configured by a network administrator by adding in entries into a routing table.